sebastianspicker/musica-mathematica/README.md

 A working tree for musica-mathematica with an evolving implementation history.

 ## Overview
-musica-mathematica is moving through bootstrap push work.
+musica-mathematica is moving through revival work.

 ## Status
-Lifecycle stage: bootstrap.
+Lifecycle stage: exploration.
+Activity resumed after a longer gap.

 ## Usage
-- Made the evaluators assumptions easier to check later.
+- Rewrote the portfolio explanation around the maintained behavior.